 Editorship and Ethics

-Marketing Libraries Journal reserves the right to make non-substantive editorial changes for style, clarity, and consistency.
+Marketing Libraries Journal reserves the right to make minor editorial changes for style, clarity, and consistency.
+Further, in the production process, copyeditors retain the right to correct grammar and modify text for improved clarity.
 We expect all reviewers, editors and authors to consider fair practices and to inform the Journal of any possible conflict of interest situations.

 Open Access Statement